Mayor Glenn F. Elliott, Jr.

-During Mayor Elliott’s time in office, Wheeling has also been recognized as one of the fastest growing economies in West Virginia, and in 2017 was named as the 61 st best small city in America to start a business.
+During Mayor Elliott’s time in office, Wheeling has also been recognized as one of the fastest growing economies in West Virginia, and in 2017 was named as the 61st best small city in America to start a business.
 In November 2018, the Wheeling metropolitan area was recognized by Bloomberg News as #5 in the nation for per capita personal income growth over the prior three years (at a remarkable rate of 8.9%).
 In addition, since 2016, the City of Wheeling has been featured in national news stories by Reuters, National Public Radio, the New York Times, Pro Publica, and others.
 In July 2017, Mayor Elliott was appointed to the Board of Directors of the West Virginia Affordable Housing Trust Fund by Governor Jim Justice, and in February 2020, Governor Justice appointed Mayor Elliott to the West Virginia Complete Streets Advisory Board.
 In November 2018, Mayor Elliott was named WV Living's "Best Mayor" as part of its annual "Best of West Virginia" list.

 Mr. Elliott serves of the boards of the following entities: